Synchronize with other calendars

 $ical to your email confirmations.

-The iCal interface does not provide authorization measures.
+The iCalendar protocol does not provide authorization measures.
 If you are concerned people might find out your webcal link and use it without your knowledge, you can block it.
 On the Configure > Access tab, near the bottom of the screen you can select .
-After selecting this option synchronization via iCal will be disabled.
+After selecting this option synchronization via iCalendar will be disabled.